Alice Littleman: Career

-Her selection of colors and designs were critical to Littleman's beading.
+Her selection of colors and designs were fundamental to Littleman's beading.
 Because of their proximity at the Anadarko Indian Agency, beadworkers of the Caddo Nation, Cheyenne and Arapaho Tribes, Comanche Nation, Delaware Nation, Fort Sill Apache Tribe, Apache Tribe of Oklahoma (Kiowa Apache), and the Wichita and Affiliated Tribes all incorporate geometric shapes into their designs and use similar techniques.
-Nonethless, designs remained identifiable by tribal heritage and did not homogenize.
+Nonetheless, designs remained identifiable by tribal heritage and did not homogenize.
 Typical Kiowa designs used by Littleman included leaf motifs, and she paid particular attention to color placement to ensure that her designs were visible from a distance.
-She created over 50 buckskin dresses, adorned with fringe tipped with metal cones, medallions set in horizontal rows of beads, and leaf motifs, taking care to balance the elements in the overall composition.
+She created more than 50 buckskin dresses, adorned with fringe tipped with metal cones, medallions set in horizontal rows of beads, and leaf motifs, taking care to balance the elements in the overall composition.

 During her lifetime, Littleman was honored as one of the premier Kiowa beaders and dressmakers, with other artists often claiming kinship ties to her.
 Journalist Suzette Brewer compared her skill to the artistic masters Van Gogh, Rembrandt, and Picasso, stating "Alice Littleman is to Southern Plains beadworking what these masters are to painting".
 Among her over 50 awards and honors, Littleman won the 1979 Best of Class for a beaded buckskin ensemble including a dress, leggings, and purse from the O'odham Tash, an annual festival of the Tohono O'odham held in Casa Grande, Arizona, and a 1989 featured demonstration at the Smithsonian's National Museum of Natural History.
-For the demonstration, JoAllyn Archambault, director of the American Indian Program of the Natural History Museum, commissioned Littleman to bead a pair of men's high-top sneakers with cut beads.
+For the demonstration, JoAllyn Archambault, director of the American Indian Program of the National Museum of Natural History, commissioned Littleman to bead a pair of men's high-top sneakers with cut beads.
 In 1991 Littleman and her mother (posthumously) were two of the featured artists at the Pouches, Pipebags and Purses exhibition of the Southern Plains Indian Museum and in 1992 she was designated as a Master Artist by the Oklahoma Arts Council.

-In her later career, Littleman often gave demonstrations of her craft at museums and universities, and trained her grandnieces in beading and sewing.
-She also taught the Kiowa language, wanting to preserve the oral use of her native tongue with a vocabulary so difficult that even she did not write it.
+In her later career, Littleman demonstrated beading at museums and universities and trained her grandnieces in beading and sewing.
+She also taught the Kiowa language, wanting to preserve the oral use of her first language with a vocabulary so difficult that even she did not write it.
 Her work toured throughout the United States and Europe, and Littleman was the subject of both a British and Japanese documentary.
 Her work is part of the permanent collections of the Southern Plains Indian Museum and her most treasured honor was having one of her buckskin dresses selected for the collections of the Smithsonian Institution at the National Museum of Natural History.
-In 1993, Littleman was recognized for her lifetime achievements as the guest of honor of the Twin Eagles Pow wow in Minden, Louisiana.
+In 1993, Littleman was recognized for her lifetime achievements as the guest of honor of the Twin Eagles Powwow in Minden, Louisiana.